jsachdev/jsachdev.github.io/_pages/research.md

 {% include base_path %}

+## T3D

+[T3D](t3d.readthedocs.io/en/latest/index.html) (or Trinity3D) is a transport solver for modeling macro-scale profile evolution in fusion plasmas (tokamaks and stellarators).

 ## TRANSP

 [TRANSP](https://transp.pppl.gov/) is a time-dependent 1.5D MHD equilibrium and plasma transport solver for modeling tokamak fusion devices.
 This software is used by hundreds of scientists at several research centers world-wide for interpreting experimental results, predictive analysis, experimental campaign planning, and rapid between shot analysis.
-The capabilities of the code has grown significantly over 30+ years of development, particularly with respect to the physics models.
-Extending the physics capabilities is still being pursued but in coordination with a major overhauling of the code base.
+The capabilities of the code has grown significantly over 40+ years of development, particularly with respect to the physics models.
+Maintaining and extending physics models was pursued in coordination with a major overhauling of the code base.

 [doi:10.11578/dc.20180627.4](https://www.osti.gov/biblio/1489900-transp)